mcpt/learning/content/game-jam/tetris-workshop/_index.md

 # Tetris implementation workshop
 ##### Welcome to our workshop on Tetris implementation techniques and skills

-Link to sample implementation of Tetris in HSA console:
+[Link](https://github.com/Averesoft/TetrisDemo) to sample implementation of Tetris in HSA console